-MARPHILART is the name of the exhibition where Phillippa is showing with Marcella Worthington at Southbanks Printmakers Gallery, Unit 12, Gabriel's Wharf, 56 Upper Ground SE1 9PP.
+MARPHILART was the title of Phillippa and Marcella Worthington's exhibition at Southbanks Printmakers Gallery, Unit 12, Gabriel's Wharf, 56 Upper Ground SE1 9PP.

 Solo show "Heads and Tales" 2013 where the double faced heads of David Cameron and Nick Clegg were on view, slowly rotating at the Sprout Gallery, 74 Moyser Road, Furzedown, SW16 6SQ.
 The cake heads were cut up on Saturday 15 June.
 Prints, paintings and a video about previous cake head events were also on display.